watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   * You will see new crawl requests on the overview page, and you can click on the request ids to see more details and to monitor the progress of your crawl requests.
     <img src="assets/web_crawler_overview_with_crawl_requests.png" width="966" height="563" />
   * If you see your crawler is running and the number of documents is increasing, your web crawler is working with the ingest pipeline.
-    You can now inspect the documents and learn more about web crawler from [Elastic documentation](https://www.elastic.co/guide/en/enterprise-search/8.10/crawler.html) to improve or customize your web crawler.
+    You can now inspect the documents and learn more about the web crawler from [Elastic documentation](https://www.elastic.co/guide/en/enterprise-search/8.10/crawler.html) to improve or customize your web crawler.

 * Run a nested `text_expansion` query using cURL